 This action will repair any corrupted files, including TrustedInstaller, and everything should work fine after that.

-If TrustedInstaller is a malicious virus, it has to be removed right-away.
-To do that, you’ll need some powerful malware removal tool such as Bitdefender to remove it.
+If TrustedInstaller is a malicious virus, it has to be removed right away.
+To do that, you’ll need some powerful malware removal tools such as Bitdefender to remove it.